Sin Newspaper would be nothing without its dedicated team of editors and writers.

 Meet our Editorial Staff:

-She graduated from NUI Galway in November 2012 with a Masters in Journalism and has ample experience in editing and online journalism and is the co-founder and editor of The Daily Shift, which has a questionable name, but certainly catches attention (this website does not – repeat, does not – teach you how to get the shift… daily…).
+She graduated from NUI Galway in November 2012 with a Masters in Journalism and has ample experience in editing and online journalism.
+She is the co-founder and editor of The Daily Shift, which has a questionable name, but certainly catches attention (this website does not – repeat, does not – teach you how to get the shift… daily…).

 She welcomes anyone to pay her a visit in her office on the concourse, and especially welcomes them when they bring tea.
 She likes her tea with milk and no sugar.